MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-307.md

 **Azure Machine Learning Studio** is a Microsoft service, which provides developers with a large number of machine learning algorithms, which can help with data input, output, preparation, and visualization.
 From these components, it is then possible to develop a predictive analytics experiment, iterate on it, and use it to train your model.
 Following training, you can make your model operational within the Azure cloud, so that it can then score new data.
 For more information, visit the [Azure Machine Learning Studio page](https://azure.microsoft.com/en-au/services/machine-learning-studio/).

-Having completed this lab, you will have a mixed reality immersive headset application, and will have learned how do the following:
+Having completed this course, you will have a mixed reality immersive headset application, and will have learned how do the following:

 1. Provide a table of sales data to the **Azure Machine Learning Studio** portal, and        design an algorithm to predict future sales of popular items.
 2. Create a **Unity Project**, which can receive and interpret prediction data from the ML service.
 3. Display the predication data visually within the **Unity Project**, through providing the most popular sales items, on a shelf.

 In your application, it is up to you as to how you will integrate the results with your design.
-This Lab is designed to teach you how to integrate an Azure Service with your Unity Project.
-It is your job to use the knowledge you gain from this Lab to enhance your mixed reality application.
+This course is designed to teach you how to integrate an Azure Service with your Unity Project.
+It is your job to use the knowledge you gain from this course to enhance your mixed reality application.

-This Lab is a self-contained tutorial, which does not directly involve any other Mixed Reality Labs.
+This course is a self-contained tutorial, which does not directly involve any other Mixed Reality Labs.

 ## Device support